 Thankfully, though, some artists didn’t receive the maudlin memo.
 “Clap with us!” implores Sofi Tukker‘s Tucker Halpern during the rave-up of ‘Purple Hat’ – as a British nation who’ve lost all track of days presumably think: ‘Is it Thursday at 8pm already?’, poised to make a beeline to the balcony with a pot and wooden spoon.

 Ever the reliable Las Vegas showmen, The Killers‘ Brandon Flowers and Ronnie Vannucci Jr deploy the bulletproof ‘Mr Brightside’ as a duo (with a Casio keyboard straight from Peter Kay’s Phoenix Nights).
-Rita Ora brings pop-video style different camera angles the banger ‘I Will Never Let You Down’ – and teams up with Liam Payne remotely for their Fifty Shades Freed collab ‘For You’.
-Following an earlier all-the-feels rendition of ‘Mad World’, Adam Lambert keeps glam and carries on with the turbo-charged bop ‘Superpower’, and the reliably magnetic Christine And The Queens delivers an early stand out moment with spike-tingling versions of ‘People I’ve Been Sad’ and ‘Mountains (We Met)’ – on a squeaky floor.
+Rita Ora brings pop-video style different camera angles to the banger ‘I Will Never Let You Down’ – and teams up with Liam Payne remotely for their Fifty Shades Freed collab ‘For You’.
+Following an earlier all-the-feels rendition of ‘Mad World’, Adam Lambert keeps glam and carries on with the turbo-charged bop ‘Superpower’, and the reliably magnetic Christine And The Queens delivers an early standout moment with spine-tingling versions of ‘People I’ve Been Sad’ and ‘Mountains (We Met)’ – on a squeaky floor.

 There are unexpected moments of levity.
 Kesha is heckled by her cats.
 Jessie J announces that she’s going to sing two songs then, after ‘Flashlight’, they cut to to the next act, giving the impression of her being virtually sheep-crooked off.
-But it transpires out acts have recorded two songs which were then scattered throughout, like a random musical Chatroulette.
-There’s a lack of spontaneous moments – to the extent that when Charlie Puth sings ‘Sees You Again’ in front of an unmade bed, Twitter (deprived of drama) reacts as if he’s artfully littered it with an array of butt-plugs spelling out ‘LOVE NHS’.
+But it transpires acts have recorded two songs which were then scattered throughout, like a random musical Chatroulette.
+There’s a lack of spontaneous moments – to the extent that when Charlie Puth sings ‘See You Again’ in front of an unmade bed, Twitter (deprived of drama) reacts as if he’s artfully littered it with an array of butt-plugs spelling out ‘LOVE NHS’.

 When Lady Gaga appears for the main event, she declares: “What I’d like tonight, if I can, is to give you the permission for the moment to… ‘Smile'”, before launching into a theatrical cover of the Nat King Cole ballad.
 Stevie Wonder poignantly tackles his late friend Bill Withers‘ ‘Lean On Me’, before Paul McCartney pays tribute to his late mother Mary, who was a nurse and midwife, then takes to the piano for ‘Lady Madonna’.